echeran/smile-of-murugan/webbook/chapter06.md

 the antiquarian”, op. *cit.* pp. 69-70).
-For some critics, applying neo-romantic literary criteria to ancient oral and post-oral literature of the classical age, imitation is unbecoming of poets; imitative verses are necessarily of inferior
+For some critics, applying neo-romantic literary criteria to ancient oral and post-oral literature of the classical age, imitation is unbecoming of poets; imitative verses are necessarily of inferior quality (M. Varadarajan, The *Treatment of Nature* . . ., pp. 412 and elsewhere, Raja Manickam, op. cit.

-First, the fact that, in *IA*, the literary theory, the poetics and rhetoric is much less elaborate and much more roughly and less delicately presented than in *Tolk*. *Poruḷ*.
-Second, the commentary says explicitly, that *IA* is the first book (*mutanúl*) on *akam.¹* The quality (M. Varadarajan, The *Treatment of Nature* . . ., pp. 412 and elsewhere, Raja Manickam, op. cit.
 204 ff.).
 These critics are indeed very incorrect in their conclusions.
 First of all, no so-called creative act is entirely free